OpenDataServices/flatten-tool/docs/userguide.rst

 Arbitrary-depth in a single table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can also structutre all the data into a single table.
+You can also structure all the data into a single table.
 It is only
 recommended to do this if you have a very simple data structure where there is
 only one object at each part of the hierarchy.